jarmokivekas/tuamk-thesis/doc/overview.md

 directly to the ADC.
 However, in actual applications it is usually necessary to implement a radio front end.
-Typical parts of such a front end include a bandpass filter (BPF), a low-noise amplifier (LNA)
+Typical parts of such a front end include a bandpass filter (BPF), a low-noise amplifier (LNA) , and a mixing stage. \cite{needed}
-\cite{needed}

 # Materials and Methods

-A radio spectrum monitoring system was implemented using an NI USRP as the antenna interface.
-The application logic the spectrum monitor was implemented in the Python \cite{python_software} scripting language by utilizing the open-source GNU radio \cite{gnu_radio_software} software suite and adjacent code libraries for DSP algorithms, visualization, and controlling the USRP.
+This section decribes the implementation of a radio spectrum monitoring system using an NI USRP as the antenna interface.
+The application logic of the spectrum monitor was implemented in the Python \cite{python_software} scripting language by utilizing the open-source GNU radio \cite{gnu_radio_software} software suite and adjacent code libraries for DSP algorithms, visualization, and controlling the USRP.